Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Accelerating Joinable Search

-\end{small} where the definition of $\phi(q_i)$ is the same as in Lemma~\ref{lemma:MBRBound}. \end{lemma1} \begin{proof} As shown in Fig.~\ref{fig:threeBounds}(c), for a cell ID $q_i$ of $N_Q$ falling into the overlapping MBR, if it is also stored by the key set of the leaf node, which indicates that at least one dataset intersects with $N_Q$.
-Therefore, the total number of cells that intersect with the key set of the inverted file is the upper bound between $N_Q$ and $N_L$. \end{proof}
+\end{small} \end{lemma1} \begin{proof} As shown in Fig.~\ref{fig:threeBounds}, for a cell ID $c_i$ of $N_Q$, if it is also stored by the key set of the leaf node, which indicates that at least one dataset intersects with $N_Q$.
+Therefore, the total number of cells that intersect with the key set of the inverted file is the upper bound between $N_Q$ and $N_{leaf}$. \end{proof}